PrisonTeam/Prison/docs/prison_docs_107_setting_up_prestiges.md

 This document should be able to provide the basic information to get the built in prestiges configured and working.

+Prestiges are generally used to track how many times a player has gone through all of the default ranks.
+There are many variations on how prestiges are implemented, but they area always a status symbol that sets the top players from the rest.
+Some features may include resetting a player's monetary balance to zero, setting their rank back to the beginning, or some other change to make the next pass through the ranks slightly different, but usually more difficult.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">

 # Enabling Prestiges

 By default, prestiges are disabled and must be enabled before you can use them.
+Even though the prestiges feature is disabled, prison still auto generates a prestige ladder.

 Edit the following file:

 ```
 plugins/Prison/config.yml